jjfeng/jjfeng.github.io/index.md

 </script><noscript>Sorry, you need Javascript on to email me.</noscript>

 ## News
+- **Nov 2023**: Our lab has two papers accepted at the [Regulatable AI Workshop at NeurIPS](https://regulatableml.github.io/)!
+One on a [causal monitoring framework for ML-based medical devices)[https://arxiv.org/abs/2311.11463] and one on sample size calculations for model fairness audits.
 - **Sep 2023**: Avni Kothari has joined our lab as a data scientist!
 We're growing!
 - **Apr 2023**: Harvineet Singh will be joining as a postdoctoral researcher in the lab in July!
 We're really excited to have him!
 - **Nov 2022**: Big news!
 Our grant proposal on developing diagnostic tools for ML algorithms has been funded by PCORI!
 See the project description [here](https://www.pcori.org/research-results/2022/diagnostic-tools-quality-improvement-machine-learning-based-clinical-decision-support-systems).